 Diabetic Foot Ulcers and Social Security Disability

 If you are suffering from a diabetic foot ulcer and you are one of the unfortunate individuals where the ulcer simply will not heal or continues to re-occur, you are likely a candidate for the social security disability program.
-This program is available for those individuals whom have worked hard their whole life with no plans to stop working until retirement age but due to a medical condition you are forced to stop working before your planned time.
+This program is available for those individuals who have worked hard their whole life with no plans to stop working until retirement age but due to a medical condition, you are forced to stop working before your planned time.
 This disability program is seen as a safety net put in place by the federal government for unplanned or unexpected long-term illnesses that prevent you from working.
 The disability program is a mandatory program run by the federal government.
 As long as you are working and paying taxes, you have no choice but to participate in this federal insurance program.
-In the event of a medical condition impacting your ability to work, you will be eligible to receive money you have paid into the disability program but only if you meet social security’s definition of disability.
+In the event of a medical condition impacting your ability to work, you will be eligible to receive the money you have paid into the disability program but only if you meet social security’s definition of disability.

-The social security administration has defined disability to mean an inability to perform substantial gainful activity by reason of any physical and/or mental condition which can be expected to result in death or which is expected to last for a continuous period of not less than 12 months.
+The social security administration has defined disability to mean an inability to perform the substantial gainful activity by reason of any physical and/or mental condition which can be expected to result in death or which is expected to last for a continuous period of not less than 12 months.
 It is important to know the social security disability program is not a short-term disability supplement.
 It requires proof that your conditions are expected to prevent you from working for a minimum of twelve months.

 When proving whether you are disabled or not, social security will first consider whether you suffer from a severe medically determinable impairment.
 You must suffer from a severe medical condition that poses more than a minimal impact upon your ability to work.
 In short, simply having a diagnosis will not suffice as proof of a medically determinable impairment.
 You must show your diagnosed condition poses some type of barrier or impact upon your ability to work.
 This threshold is quite low with deference given to the individual.